-'Peace train' brings protesters to Women's March with renewed vigor
+They rode a 'peace train' to the Women's March and found community

-(CNN)It was Saturday morning, but the crowds at Poughkeepsie's train station in upstate New York looked more like weekday rush hour.
+New York (CNN)It was Saturday morning, but the crowds at Poughkeepsie's train station in upstate New York looked more like weekday rush hour.

 The assorted posters signaled the multitude of reasons people were heading to the Women's March in New York City, some 80 miles down the train line hugging the Hudson River: